luizgustavocosta/virtual-threads/README.md

 ### Docker compose
 - Only for microservices
-- Build the image described in each microservice README.md file and then
+- Build the image described in each microservice's README.md file and then
 ```shell
 docker-compose -f docker-compose.yaml -p virtual-threads up
 ```